"Not Dead Yet": The Tea Party

 Well, I don't have all that much time allowed on these machines in the library, so I didn't read the whole thing, but I found most of it (I did read most of it) encouraging.
 I don't think it's dead.

-• Posted by CaptainKirk 4 years, 7 months ago
+• Posted by CaptainKirk 4 years, 9 months ago in reply to this comment.

 I used to be quite active in the Tea Party here in FL.